 Read more: 20 Best Books for Game Analysts

-The first stage of the interview is a deconstruction of a game (they will send you the game’s title in advance).
-Then, the future analyst should offer some hypotheses on how to improve this game and explain their decision using numbers, rather than intuition.
-The second stage is a discussion of the devtodev course in game analytics.
-The third stage is a basic SQL knowledge test.
-The fourth is a check for reasoning.
+First, you may be asked to deconstruct a game you've played previously.
+This exercise involves analyzing the game and proposing hypotheses for its improvement, all while grounding your decisions in data-driven insights rather than relying solely on intuition.
+The interview may also include a discussion about your knowledge of game analytics, potentially focusing on specific courses or training you've undergone in this field (e.g. Edvice's course in game analytics).
+To evaluate your data querying skills, you might encounter a basic SQL knowledge test.
+Additionally, some companies may assess your reasoning abilities.
 For example, at devtodev analytical company, they may ask you how much money a particular company earned in a particular year.
 If you really want to become an analyst, then you will find this information and make a report (rather than saying “a lot” or “around a mil”).

 Let's turn to more meaningful tests:

 You’ve returned from vacation and were surprised to find out that one of the project teams managed to make a clone of the Bubble Witch 3 Saga game in the setting of a space Western.
 This game had a soft launch 8 days ago and UA-team acquired 1000 users every day.
 You have a meeting with the board of directors in one hour and they expect you to report on the prospects of this project.
 What 10 things will you look at in analytics first?
 (Assume that the project developer accidentally left a log of all the events in the game with all the parameters in the analytics.)